niolabs/docs/docs/blocks/block-development/block-testing.md

 ## Mocking

 Patching and mocking are extremely useful concepts in software verification; this is especially relevant when the modules in question interact with external resources (such as APIs and OS services).
-We won't go into too much details of mocking right now, but the [Python documentation](https://docs.python.org/3/library/unittest.mock.html) contains great material on the subject.
-We recommend using these concepts liberally; in fact, in many cases you won't have much choice.
+We will not go into too much detail about mocking right now, but the [Python documentation](https://docs.python.org/3/library/unittest.mock.html) contains great material on the subject.
+We recommend using these concepts liberally; in fact, in many cases you will not have much choice.

 As you progress, one thing you may notice is that `unittest.mock.patch` doesn't play nice with relative module paths.
 This makes patching a method at the class or module level difficult.
 One solution is to directly import the object using  `unittest.mock.patch.object`